thindil/hunter/README.md

    https://github.com/thindil/tashy

-   **Important:** To build this version of Hunter the best version is 8.6.7.
+   **Important:** To build this version of Hunter the best version is 8.6.8.
-   Ealier version may not works due to lack of some bindings and a newer version may bring incompatibility changes.
+   Ealier versions will not works due to lack of some bindings and newer versions may bring some incompatibility changes.

 * File command (libmagic) development files.
 It can have different names in every Linux distribution: in Fedora it is *file-devel* on Debian/Ubuntu/Mint